akashagarwal7/resume/main/cl.md

 I have enclosed my CV to support my application.
 It shows that I would bring important skills to the position, including:

 * I have more than 12 years of experience as a programmer and 4 years as a software engineer, working across multiple programming languages and development frameworks while serving the requirements of clients from various backgrounds.
+* During my time at Deakin University, I have also gained valuable tutoring experience for OOP concepts, Data Structures and Algorithms, as well as Software architecture and scalability for IoT using AWS, IBM Cloud and other cloud-based solutions.
 * I am skilled in *nix systems as well as using popular tools for automation, CI/CD and DevOps, with a knack for security and always thriving to do the right thing.
 * I can quickly pick up new skills, build prototypes, research, and understand various documentation types like web APIs, source-code and documentations (like Java docs), man pages, RFCs, etc. This enables me to build robust solutions and efficiently connect tools/services to solutions or use them as a part of a workflow.